bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 for those compilers.
 For the native C++ rules, toolchains configure the many flags required for cross compilation.

-For most iOS projects, configuring the c++ toolchain isn't required.
-Defining a custom toolchain is useful to gives full control over compiler invocations or to customize the compiler being invoked.
+For most iOS projects, configuring the C++ toolchain isn't required.
+Defining a custom toolchain gives full control over compiler invocations or to customize the compiler being invoked.
 Please see the [toolchain documentation](https://docs.bazel.build/versions/master/tutorial/cc-toolchain-config.html) to learn more.